North Callahan: Family

 Callahan's first marriage, to Dr. Jennie Waugh Callahan, ended in divorce; she died in 1998.
 His second wife, Helen Pemberton Callahan, died in September 2004.
 He had two children, a son also named North Callahan and daughter Mary Alice Covington.

 North Callahan Collection

-The North Callahan Collection is a grouping of works produced by North Callahan throughout the time period 1940–1985 and maintained at the Lupton Library of the University of Tennessee at Chattanooga.
+The North Callahan Collection is a grouping of works produced by North Callahan throughout the time period 1940–1985 and maintained at the UTC Library of the University of Tennessee at Chattanooga.
 The North Callahan Collection includes manuscripts of many of his books, reviews, lecture notes, tests, and related teaching material.
 There are also photographs, plaques and awards, including photographs with celebrities such as Helen Hayes, Eleanor Roosevelt, and Mickey Rooney.
 In addition, Dr. Callahan donated over 1100 volumes of books dealing with American history to the library.